 Welcome to Hokkaido, one of the snowiest places on Earth.

-It snows constantly here and there’s always fresh untouched powder
+It snows constantly and there’s always fresh untouched powder everywhere.

 The Niseko ski resort in Hokkaido is a well-known resort among Powderhounds.
 The promise of deep powder is excessively alluring.
 The month of December has daily snow and continues on to January with maybe two bluebird days between.
 In February, it slows a down but still dumps plenty of snow.
 By then the base is at the peak and there is plenty of good riding for the Powder snob.
 You could bounce on pillows and jump on fluffy covered platforms like a Mario Brothers video game.

-While the terrain in Niseko ski leaves little to be desired (especially compared to North American Ski resorts) it has by far the best powder, best slack country (easily accessible backcountry) compared to other resorts in Japan.
+While the terrain in Niseko isn’t the gnarliest (especially compared to North American Ski resorts) but it has by far the best powder, best slack country (easily accessible backcountry) compared to other resorts in Japan.

 Niseko is more suited to skiers and boarders of beginner and intermediate skill levels.
 There are many groomed runs if that’s your thing, but even these get a heavy dusting of snow and soon you’ll find yourself floating on and surfing on the groomers.